KnowledgeHut-AWS/katacoda-labs/devops-bootcamp/os-basics-01-linux/18-Bash Loops.md

 `done`{{execute}}

-In this loop, we have intialized a counter  and we want to print only even number so it start counter value with zero and with every run it increments the counter with value 2.
-Untile $counter values becomes greater than 10 , it will keep on printing the even numbers.
+In this loop, we have initialized a counter  and we want to print only even number so it start counter value with zero and with every run it increments the counter with value 2.
+Until $counter values becomes greater than 10 , it will keep on printing the even numbers.

 so output is 2, 4, 6, 8, 10

-Once conditions becomes fales loop execution stops.
+Once conditions becomes false loop execution stops.

-### Untill Loop
+### Until Loop

-Next loop is Untill loop.
-This loop acts like whileloop but it code is executed only when condition remains false.
-The momemnt condition becomes true loop stops excuting.
+Next loop is Until loop.
+This loop acts like while loop but it code is executed only when condition remains false.
+The moment condition becomes true loop stops executing.

 Here is the example.